Website Manager

 5.2 Baseball Minors AAA

-Minors Baseball League should consist of no more than twelve (12) players per team selected from the 9-11- year-olds remaining after the Major Baseball League draft.
+Minors Baseball League should consist of no more than twelve (12) players per team selected from the 9-11 year-olds remaining after the Major Baseball League draft.
 All candidates who are league age eleven (11) must be drafted to a Minors Division team, and no Minor team shall consist of more than eight (8) 11-year-olds.
 Similar to the Major Division, the Player Agent shall ensure even distribution of all 11-year players with a variance between teams no greater than 2.

 5.3 Baseball and Softball Majors

 Major Baseball League will consist of no more than twelve (12) players per team, with a maximum of ten (10) teams in a division.
 All candidates who are league age twelve (12) must be drafted to a Major Division team, and no Major team shall consist of more than eight (8) twelve-year-olds.
 Exceptions can only be made with written approval from the District Administrator, and only if approved at the local league level by the Board of Directors and the parent of the candidate.
 The Player Agent shall ensure that the total number of 12-year-old players are dispersed evenly across all Major Division teams with a variance no greater than two.
 For example, in a 6-team Division with 42 twelve-year olds players, each team shall carry no more than 8 players of this age and no fewer than 6 players of this age.
-In addition, no Majors team can carry more than two three (2) ten-year-olds.
+In addition, no Majors team can carry more than three (2) ten-year-olds.
 The Player Agent has to monitor this situation during the draft.
 Majors Division teams will be selected through a draft procedure following player evaluations.

 5.4 Baseball and Softball Juniors